blockbridge/blockbridge-kb/howto/volumes/index.md

 ## Create a Volume

-Blockbridge configuration specifies default device selection rules that match the availability requirements of the underlying storage architecture.
+Blockbridge configuration specifies default disk selection rules that match the availability requirements of the underlying storage architecture.
 In some cases, a more sophisticated provisioning workflow is required for:

-* device segregation in multi-complex dataplanes
+* disk segregation in multi-complex dataplanes
 * increased data redundancy
 * bandwidth aggregation for journal devices
 * placement constraints for disaggregated infrastructures